Injac/AuthServer/README.md

 # ExGrip-AuthServer

-This project is part of my last startup-solution to market Windows and Windows Phone apps.
+This solution is part of my last startup-project to market Windows and Windows Phone apps.

 It represents the Authentication-Server that was used as a kind of Guardian between the services and the callers that needed authentication to access the API's.